 OSPF (Open Shortest Path First) is one of the IGPs (Interior Gateway Protocols).
-Compared with RIP (Routing Information Protocol), OSPF can serve many more networks and the period of convergence is very short.
+Compared to Routing Information Protocol (RIP), OSPF can serve many more networks, and the period of convergence is very short.
 OSPF is widely used in large networks such as ISP backbone and enterprise networks.

 The Sophos Firewall implementation of OSPF supports:

 - OSPF version 2 (as described in RFC 2328)